-When more applicants meet the minimal requirements than the number of awards, which can be made under the budget, these additional criteria shall be used:
+When more applicants meet the minimal requirements than the budget covers, the following additional criteria shall be used to rate the applicants:

 Criteria Point Rating

 Cumulative GPA 3.5 and above 2

 3.0 to 3.49 1

 2.5 to 2.99 0

-Recommendations from references Excellent 2
+Criteria Point Rating

-Recommendations from references Good 1
+Recommendations from references Superb 3

-Fair -

-Fair 0

-Classification Senior 1

-Classification Junior 0

-Sophomore -1

-Doprioritor -

-Assessment of value of experience for the student Excellent 2
+Excellent 2

 Good 1

 Fair 0

-Potential for excellent performance as a

-representative of Christian liberal arts Excellent 2
+Student Essay Superb 2

+Excellent 1

-Good 1
+Good 0

+Classification Senior 2

+Junior 0

-Fair 0
+Sophomore 0

-Program required for student's major 2
+Program matches requirements for student's major 2

-Each member of the screening committee shall independently rate qualified applicants using the rating system.
+Note 1: Each member of the screening committee shall independently rate qualified applicants using the rating system.
 The committee shall discuss the results and make the final selection of participants.